fkooman/eds/ZeroTier_EDS_Pilot.md

 The ZeroTier network controller has an API that can be controlled using HTTP calls for managing its networks.
-Every network has a configuration that among other informtation includes an IP range that will be assigned to clients a list of members.
+Every network has a configuration that among other information includes an IP range that will be assigned to clients a list of members.

 All participants in the ZeroTier network have a 10 digit unique